Sometimes you’re low on cash, but you still really want bubble tea.

 - Bring 5 cups of water to boil in a small pot.
 Add tapioca pearls to boiling water, and bring down to medium heat.
 Cook for 15 minutes, stirring frequently to ensure that pearls don't stick together.
 Once the tapioca are cooked through (test one to ensure that it's soft all the way through), then turn off the heat and let sit in the water for about 10 minutes.

 - Drain, rinse with cold water, then transfer to a clean jar and add 1/4 cup maple syrup over the pearls.
 Add a water just to cover the pearls (maybe another 1/4 cup, depending on how big your container is).

 - Store, covered in fridge for up to 2 days.
-If the pearls get hard in the middle again, just reheat in a small pot of boiling water in some of the syrup + water (to cover).
+When chilled, the boba gets hard again.
+To soften, just reheat in a small pot of boiling water in some of the syrup + water (to cover).